Mathew Ryan: Senior

 Ryan received his first call-up to the Socceroos squad for a 2014 FIFA World Cup qualification match against Saudi Arabia in February 2012.
 Later that year, he was selected in the squad for the second preliminary round of the 2013 EAFF East Asian Cup.
 He made his senior international debut in a 1–1 draw with North Korea on 5 December 2012.

 In November 2013, longtime Australian goalkeeper Mark Schwarzer announced his international retirement following the appointment of new coach Ange Postecoglou, leaving Ryan as one of the contenders to be the new first-choice keeper.
 Postecoglou identified Ryan and fellow young keeper Mitch Langerak as two of the main candidates for the role.

-Ryan was selected in May 2014 in the Australian squad for the 2014 FIFA World Cup.
+In May 2014, Ryan was selected in the Australian squad for the 2014 FIFA World Cup.
 He played in all three of Australia's games as they were eliminated in the group stage after losses to the Netherlands, Chile and Spain.
 Ryan's own performances in the tournament were mixed, and he described the matches as a "massive learning curve" for himself.

 Months later, Ryan was selected for the Australian 2015 AFC Asian Cup squad, to be played in Australia in early 2015.
 He put in a number of strong performances throughout the tournament as Australia conceded just two goals in reaching the Final against South Korea.
 Australia claimed their first AFC Asian Cup title after winning 2–1 in extra time.
 Ryan was named the official Best Goalkeeper for the tournament.

 In May 2018 he was named in Australia's 23-man squad for the 2018 World Cup in Russia.

 On 15 October 2019, Mathew Ryan captained Australia for the first time, becoming the 62nd player to captain Australia in a 7–1 win over Chinese Taipei.
-During this game Ryan also became Australia's 2nd most capped Goalkeeper with 58 caps, surpassing Zeljko Kalac.
+During this game Ryan also became Australia's second nd most capped goalkeeper with 58 caps, surpassing Zeljko Kalac.